Skip to content

 This probably has already happened to you.
-You start a diet with your husband, boyfriend, or brother, and you are both eating the same way, exercising together, and making the same sacrifices.
+You start a diet with your husband, boyfriend, or friend, and you are both eating the same way, exercising together, and making the same sacrifices.
 After a couple of months, he already begins to show off a six-pack and you, on the other hand, barely lost a few pounds.
 How could this be!
-How is it possible?
 Truth is life can sometimes be unfair.
 But everything happens for a reason.
 The trick is to learn how to develop long-term strategies to have better results than them.

 What do studies show?